-Wimbush reflects that the Puritans had stamped out the older culture of Sunday activities that kept the young men busy in past times–such as archery and dancing–as “members of a conscious community.”
+Wimbush reflects that the Puritans had stamped out the older culture of Sunday activities that kept the young men busy in past times–such as archery and dancing–as “members of a conscious community [older expression than I realized].”
 Now they had “nothing” except the Boys’ Club along with rare dances and concerts.
 So it is either boredom or city pleasures (a long bike trip).
-You can get a sense of what Huxley focuses on in these types of observations.
+You can get a sense of what Huxley focuses on in these types of observations his characters make.

 Manningham’s Diary for 1600 had mentioned a scandal of men and women dancing naked in the hills at night.
 The Puritan horsemen rode into the crowd.
 They were arrested, whipped, jailed and put in the stocks.
 Wimbush thought this type of party had been a good thing, perhaps an ancient tradition that had been snuffed out by the magistrates.
 Maybe he is leaving out a darker side to it.
 Were they just dancing or was it an orgy–which can lead to abuses?